Natural Resources Job Board

 The University of Idaho fellows in Environmental Education and Science Communication earn a Master of Natural Resources through a unique combination of academic theory and hands-on practice.
 Living at the scenic McCall Field Campus, grads develop an array of professional skills and expertise.
 Applied coursework and targeted study in science communication, leadership, place-based education, and ecology, give grads what they need to earn a degree, make a difference, and find their place.
 NOTE: we are unable to accept international students into the program at this time.

-Grads in Environmental Education and Science Communication can expect to:
+Graduate fellows in Environmental Education and Science Communication can expect to:

 - Experience learning in new ways by taking experiential coursework in ecology, science communication, place-based education, and leadership.